fhirschmann/penchy/docs/arch.rst

 :class:`~penchy.jobs.job.Job` in form of data dependencies.

-Data dependencies in the job are expressed via :class:`~penchy.jobs.dependencies.Edge` objects.
+Data dependencies in the job are expressed via :class:`~penchy.jobs.dependency.Edge` objects.
-A user never encounters those because of the ``>>`` syntax, which generates :class:`~penchy.jobs.dependencies.Pipeline` objects, but they are used internally.
+A user never encounters those because of the ``>>`` syntax, which generates :class:`~penchy.jobs.dependency.Pipeline` objects, but they are used internally.
-:class:`~penchy.jobs.dependencies.Pipeline` can be converted to Edges by accessing their ``edges`` attribute.
+:class:`~penchy.jobs.dependency.Pipeline` can be converted to Edges by accessing their ``edges`` attribute.

-The Edges construct a DAG (Directed Acyclic Graph) that is turned into a execution order by a topological sort (performed by :func:`~penchy.jobs.dependencies.edgesort`).
+The Edges construct a DAG (Directed Acyclic Graph) that is turned into a execution order by a topological sort (performed by :func:`~penchy.jobs.dependency.edgesort`).
 The elements are then executed one after another in this order.

 Input/Output Validation